 Exceptions.
-An eligible rollover distribution isn't subject to withholding to the extent it consists of net unrealized appreciation from employer securities that can be excluded from your gross income.
+An eligible rollover distribution isn't subject to withholding to the extent it consists of NUA from employer securities that can be excluded from your gross income.
 (For a discussion of the tax treatment of a distribution of employer securities, see Figuring the Taxable Amount under Taxation of Nonperiodic Payments, earlier.)